-We use our phones for way more than just calls and texts these days; they’re full to the brim with our personal info.
-That’s why mobile phone security is more important than ever.
-To help you out, we’ve got 5 tips on how to keep your phone’s info safe.
+We use our phones for more than just calls and texts these days; they’re filled with our personal info.
+So, mobile phone security's more important than ever.
+We’ve got 5 tips on how to keep your phone’s info safe.

-We don’t just use our phones for calls and texts these days – nope, we use them for so much more now.
-From social media, keeping in touch with friends and family and checking work emails to banking and paying for stuff.
-In fact, there’s not much we don’t use our phones for.
+We don’t just use our phones for calls and texts these days – nope, we use them for so much more.
+From social media and keeping in touch with friends and family to checking work emails, banking and paying for stuff.

-We’re basically walking around with phone-sized computers in our pockets, and they’re packed full of our information.
+We’re basically walking around with phone-sized computers in our pockets – they’re packed with our personal information.
 That’s why mobile phone security is so important.

-If it feels like a bit of a minefield, we’re here to help with some tips on how to protect your phone.
+If it feels like a bit of a minefield, here are some tips on how to protect your phone.

 Use a password